-‘It sounded like dynamite’: Witnesses rescue family after Guilford County crash that left 7-year-old in critical condition
+‘It sounded like dynamite’: Witnesses rescue family after Guilford County crash that killed 7-year-old

-GUILFORD COUNTY, N.C. — A 7-year-old is in critical condition following a crash in Guilford County that involved a truck and car, according to Highway Patrol.
+GUILFORD COUNTY, N.C. — A 7-year-old has died following a crash in Guilford County that involved a truck and car, according to Highway Patrol.

 Shea Requejo-Croft, of Randleman, and her husband Luis Requejo were taken to local hospitals with serious injuries.

-A 9-year-old and 7-year-old in the car with them were also taken to the hospital.
+Jacquelyn, 9, and Julianna, 7, were in the car with them were also taken to the hospital.

-The 9-year-old has minor injuries at Moses Cone, and the 7-year-old is in critical condition at Brenner Children’s Hospital.
+Jacquelyn has minor injuries at Moses Cone, and Julianna has since passed away at Brenner Children’s Hospital.

 Troopers say an Archdale man driving a red Ford F250 was heading south on Harlow Drive when he ran off the road to the right and lost control.